SCOTLAND, The University of Stirling

 The University of Stirling operates on a semester system, each 15 weeks in duration, running from mid-September to December and from mid-February to June.
 Students usually take three courses per semester and may cross-register between departments.
 In most cases, courses consist of large lectures and small seminars or tutorials.
 The course grade is based on essays, tests, exercises, laboratory work and, typically, a final examination at the end of the semester.
 The University provides a wide range of academic offerings.
 Stirling places its emphasis on teaching.
 For this reason you may have more direct access to professors than at other British universities.
 It also means that classroom work is highly valued.
 Nevertheless, students should be prepared for small tutorials and seminars, and in general less academic guidance than is the case in the U.S.

-Clark students who apply by the deadline are guaranteed University accommodations at Stirling, this may include off-campus sights which are just a short bus ride away from the main campus.
+Clark students are encouraged to apply for housing as soon as possible as housing is allocated on a first come, first served basis.
+This may include off-campus sights which are just a short bus ride away from the main campus.
 Students typically live in well-equipped, single-study bedrooms with a shared kitchen, bathroom facilities and common room.
 Students are free to cook for themselves or to make use of the University dining areas, restaurants and pubs.
 For more information please view the Stirling Student Accommodation website.

 Participating students receive four Clark units per semester, provided all coursework is completed, all required exams are taken, and final papers are submitted.
 Students typically take three courses per semester.
 All courses receive letter grades, which show on the Clark transcript and are factored into the overall GPA.
 Please note that it is not possible to take courses Pass/Fail, and overloads (i.e. “5th” courses) are not permitted.
 Students must take a total of 66 Stirling credits for the semester to receive the credit equivalent of a four-unit Clark semester.
 Students are eligible to enroll in any course for which they are qualified, with the exception of a very few specialized subjects.
 Please check with the Study Abroad Office to ensure transferability of credit.

 Your student account will be billed for Clark tuition each semester that you are abroad, and Clark will pay your tuition/academic fees to Stirling.
+There is a one- time $1000 study abroad fee that will appear on your Clark tuition bill.
 You will be billed by the University of Stirling directly for your housing, and you will need to provide for your own meals (i.e. cooking or purchasing meals).
 Books, non-academic fees, visa, and travel expenses are your responsibility.
 You are also responsible for all of your personal expenses and for your pocket money while abroad.
 Remember that here might be a whole array of fees at Stirling for using the gym, clubs, computers, laundry, transportation, books, cell phones, etc. These fees vary from year to year and we recommend that you check the website of your host institution to see if further information is available.
 Any additional expenses related to individual courses, such as travel, are also your responsibility.

 You will receive an invoice from Clark's Student Accounts Department, indicating that the tuition payment will be due by mid-July for the fall and mid-December for the spring.
 The exact due date will appear on your bill.
 Failure to satisfy your financial obligation to Clark University by the due date may result in your withdrawal from the program.
 Failure to satisfy your financial obligations to your host institution may result in no transcript being issued for your participation in their program.